-The U.S. Army Corps of Engineers (Corps) and the Port of Kennewick (Port) are partnering on a feasibility study of ecosystem restoration along the Columbia River at Clover Island (River Mile 329), located in Kennewick, Wash.
-This project is currently in the scoping phase, and the Corps invites the public to submit ideas and comments regarding the restoration of the shoreline and shallow water habitat.
+The U.S. Army Corps of Engineers (Corps) and the Port of Kennewick (Port) are partnering on an ecosystem restoration along the Columbia River at Clover Island (River Mile 329), located in Kennewick, Wash.

 U.S. Army Corps of Engineers

 ATTN: PPL-C (Clover Island)

 201 N. 3rd Ave.